Welcome to CRCOG’s one-stop-shopping solution for all your

 - Submit your entry and an ezIQC® representative will contact you and will walk you through the process.

 In 2009, the Capitol Region Council of Governments signed a contract with The Gordian Group, Inc. to design, implement and maintain a Job Order Contracting Program on behalf of the CRPC membership.
 Since that time, CRCOG has conducted several competitive bidding processes to bring regional contractors on-line across the State under the ezIQC® program.
 Copies of our most recent bidding documents and resulting contracts are posted below.
 In order to use the Program, CRPC members must fill out an ezIQC® Side Letter Agreement which provides access to our contracts.
-Please download the document, fill it in and send it to Maureen Goulet at CRCOG (email@example.com).
+Please download the document, fill it in and send it to Brian Luther at CRCOG (firstname.lastname@example.org).
 See Getting Started for next steps.

 There are now two ezIQC® programs available: General Construction, and our new program for Road and Bridge Maintenance